Books

 Human Rewilding in the 21st Century

-Responding to recent critics from academia and the progressive Left who have attempted to undermine the case for rewilding and a return to our evolutionary heritage, Human Rewilding in the 21st Century draws on the author's nearly two decades of experience as a professional anthropologist working with indigenous hunter-gatherers on three continents to make the case that rewilding — both personal and political — is not only desirable but necessary in the face of civilizational collapse and ecological catastrophe.
+Responding to recent critics from academia and the progressive Left who have attempted to undermine the case for rewilding and a return to our evolutionary heritage, Human Rewilding in the 21st Century draws on the author's nearly two decades of experience as a professional anthropologist working with indigenous hunter-gatherers on three continents to make the case that rewilding — both personal and political — is not only desirable but necessary in the face of civilizational overshoot and ecological catastrophe.
 This is not a self-help book about "reconnecting with nature."
-It is an unflinching look at what anthropology actually tells us about how humans are supposed to live, and what we must do to get back there.
+It is an unflinching look at what anthropology actually tells us about the anthropological roots of our contemporary crisis, and what we must do to begin moving away from it.

 “This is a passionate manifesto in defense of rewilding against those who criticize it while promoting techno-industrial civilization.
 It is an invigorating and inspiring read.”